 American politician, writer, and former basketballer, William Warren Bradley, served three terms as a Democratic Senator from New Jersey.
 He is a member of the board at Starbucks Company.

 Bradley claims to love the quality alone time that one can find in the forest.
 He is an advocate for planting trees and speaks against deforestation.
 Bradley’s activism led to his inauguration into the league of conservation voters.
-His continuous advocating for environmental preservation shows his commitment to inciting change.
+His continuous advocacy for environmental preservation shows his commitment to inciting change.

 Many regard the American biologist and writer, Dr. Edward O. Wilson (amazon), as one of the greatest thinkers of the 21st century.
 His groundbreaking research and published papers have changed the way humans think of nature as well as our place in it.